Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Method

-In the original Pix2Seq V2~\cite{pix2seq_v2}, the unified task was transformed into a standard token classification task.
+\textbf{Loss Functions.} Although we use the same architecture for joint training, we apply different loss functions for each task.
+In the original Pix2Seq V2~\citep{pix2seq_v2}, the unified task was transformed into a standard token classification task.
 However, this approach can be brutal for TAD, as any prediction that does not regress to the correct location is penalized equally.
-To relieve this issue, we impose more penalties on predictions further from the ground truth boundaries by building a simple loss function called \textbf{weight loss} for TAD based on cross-entropy loss.
-We adopt cross-entropy loss for both TAS and GEBD.
-To prevent over-segmentation, we further adopt smooth loss which is widely used in TAS methods~\cite{asformer}.
+To relieve this issue, we impose more penalties on predictions further from the ground truth boundaries by building a simple loss function called \textbf{weight loss} $L_{w}$ for TAD:

+where $y_{t,\hat{c}}$ is the predicted probability for the ground truth label $\hat{c}$ at sequence token $t$. $\mathcal{T}_{cls}$ and $\mathcal{T}_{bnd}$ clearly denote the subset of indices corresponding to the class predictions and boundary predictions, respectively.
+When output action category prediction, $L_{w}$ is the same as cross-entropy loss.
+When output action's boundary prediction, we need to impose a corresponding penalty based on the distance between the predicted position and the ground truth.
+We use $argmax(y_{t,\hat{c}})$ to calculate the predicted boundary while the ground truth is $\hat{c}$. $D$ represents the length of boundary space.